EDUO 9248: Identifying Microaggressions in the Classroom

 Identifying Microaggressions in the Classroom – Microaggressions occur daily within the classroom and negatively impact students, students, families, and colleagues.
 Adults and students alike use microaggressions with peers and colleagues unintentionally.
-These microaggressions may be based on socioeconomic status, disability, gender, gender expression or identify, sexual orientation, race, ethnicity, nationality, or religion.
+These microaggressions may be based on socioeconomic status, disability, gender, gender expression or identity, sexual orientation, race, ethnicity, nationality, or religion.
 This is a true challenge in today’s educational environments.
 Participants in this course will learn to identify microaggressions, become cognizant of the potential impact and address students, families, and colleagues in a non-biased manner while building community and responding to the microaggressions.

 Dr. Shawn Watters